charlietriplett/OpenA11yEngineer/_checklist-web/skip-link.md

 ### Focus

-- Landmarks can be targeted with a skip link, but isn't focusable with the tab key
+- Landmarks and other elements can be targeted with a skip link, but aren't individually focusable with the tab key
 - Use `tabindex="-1"` to make the main targetable with a skip link.